-Manchester United takeover: Sheikh Jassim bin Hamad Al Thani submits new bid to buy Premier League club
+Manchester United takeover: Sheikh Jassim Bin Hamad Al Thani submits new bid to buy Premier League club

-Raine Group, the firm handling the sale of Man Utd, had granted extensions to Qatar's Sheikh Jassim and Sir Jim Ratcliffe’s INEOS to make a second bid; Finnish entrepreneur Thomas Zilliacus has also made an increased offer; Sky Sports News understands Glazers do want to sell club
+Raine Group, the firm handling the sale of Man Utd, had granted extensions to Qatar's Sheikh Jassim and Sir Jim Ratcliffe's INEOS to make second bids; Finnish entrepreneur Thomas Zilliacus has also made an increased offer; Elliott Management wants a minority stake; Glazers do want to sell

 Sir Jim Ratcliffe and INEOS submitted a revised bid on Thursday night, while Finnish entrepreneur Thomas Zilliacus confirmed his holding company XXI Century Capital has also made an increased offer.

-US hedge fund Elliott Management did make an offer before the deadline to buy a minority stake in the club.

-Elliott Management have also offered financing to other parties interested in investing in United and that offer still stands.
+Elliott Management has made an offer to buy a minority stake in the club.
+The US hedge fund has also offered to finance other parties interested in investing in United and that offer still stands.

 The first round of bidding took place last month and it has been reported there are as many as eight separate potential investors.